Museum of the Rockies is remarkable in several key aspects ensuring a quality visitor experience.

 Meet our amazing team and learn about our board of Trustees in the Staff and Departments section of this website.

-Museum of the Rockies invites all people to discover natural science and cultural history.
+Museum of the Rockies (MOR) invites all people to discover natural science and cultural history.
 The museum’s exhibits, collections, programs, and research create a community resource that brings the world to Montana and shares the Northern Rockies with the world.

 Integrity.